Create more pathos in your videos

 - Open your project and set the playhead (white vertical line) where you’d like to add your audio file.

-- Select Audio tab in the iMovie browser area.
+- Select the Audio tab in the iMovie browser area.
 Alternatively, select the Show Libraries List button to view your options on the left pane.

 - Click Add Media > Audio and select either of these options: